eflumerf/styleguide/dune-daq-cppguide.md

 keep the code base manageable while still allowing coders to use C++ language features productively.
-While it will take a certain amount of time to learn these rules and adhering to them may mean that creating a piece of code that "just works" would take a little longer than it otherwise would, the payoff in terms of reduced debugging time and increased readability will be well worth it.
+While it will take a certain amount of time to learn these rules and adhering to them may mean that creating a piece of code that "just works" might take a little longer than it otherwise would, the payoff in terms of reduced debugging time and increased readability will be well worth it.